zuti666/English/Harry Potter and the Sorcerer's Stone CHAPTER SEVENTEEN.md

 "Oh, he does," said Quirrell casually, "heavens, yes.
 He was at Hogwarts with your father, didn't you know?
 They loathed each other.
 But he never wanted you dead."

 "But I heard you a few days ago, sobbing -- I thought Snape was threatening you...."

-For the first time, a spasm of fear flitted across Quirrell's face.
+For the first time, a ==spasm== of fear flitted across Quirrell's face.

 "Sometimes," he said, "I find it hard to follow my master's instructions -- he is a great wizard and I am weak --"